-Spill kits are available from EHS for individual areas if a chemical inventory is provided.
+Spill kits containing the minimum required contents are available from EHS for individual shops or labs.
 These kits contain absorbents, labels, and various other tools to assist with cleanup of spills.
-A spill kit is not required to cleanup spills, but usually make the process simpler.
+You should evaluate if this spill kit is adequate to cover potential spills in your specific area.
+Specialty absorbents, equipment, neutralizers, etc. are the responsibility of the individual departments.
 All contaminated materials and absorbents must be placed into a leak proof container, kept closed, and labeled as appropriate for the waste type.
-Spill kits are available from EHS for individual areas.